mnooner256/pyqrcode/README.md

 ### Encoding Data ###

-This module supports three encodings for data: numeric, alphanumeric, and binary.
+This module supports all four encodings for data: numeric, alphanumeric, kanji, and binary.

 The numeric type is the most efficient way to encode digits.
 As the name implies it is designed to encode integers.
 Some numbers might be two large, the object can use a string containing only digits instead of an actual number.